 To meet the conservation and species recovery goals of the Endangered Species Act (ESA), the EPA’s Office of Pesticide Programs must consult on each "action" to register or re-register a pesticide use with other federal fish and wildlife agencies like the US Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NMFS).
-EPA is required to make an “effects determination” on whether registration of an active ingredient may harm a threatened or endangered species or its habitat.
+Through a formal 3 step consultation process, EPA is required to make an “effects determination” on whether registration of an active ingredient may harm a threatened or endangered species or its habitat.
 If there may be harm, a formal “consultation process” is initiated between federal agencies and specific steps for consultation are outlined in Section 7 of the ESA.

-During the past 35+ years, EPA has not successfully implemented ESA consultation process obligations as part of pesticide registration activities.
+EPA for decades has not successfully implemented ESA consultation process obligations as part of pesticide registration activities.
 However, it has been EPA’s intention to integrate ESA consultation process obligations into its Registration Review process.

-In 2011, EPA, US Department of Agriculture (USDA), USFWS and NMFS asked the National Academy of Sciences (NAS) to evaluate the ESA consultation review process and help the federal agencies come up with a better consultation process.
-In November 2013, the NAS released a much-anticipated report stating that EPA, NMFS, and USFWS should use a common approach when determining the potential effects a pesticide has on an endangered species and its environment.
-In 2014, the EPA began holding workshops to provide a forum for stakeholders to offer scientific and technical feedback on the joint interim approaches recommended by the NAS.
-Work continues between the federal agencies on crafting an effective and efficient ESA consultation process.
+In 2011, EPA, US Department of Agriculture (USDA), USFWS and NMFS asked the National Academy of Sciences (NAS) to evaluate the ESA consultation review process and help impacted federal agencies develop a solid consultation process.
+In November 2013, NAS released a much-anticipated report stating that EPA, NMFS, and USFWS should use a common approach when determining the potential effects a pesticide has on an endangered species and their environment.
+In January 2022, EPA announced a new workplan that reflects the Agency’s most comprehensive thinking to date on how to create a sustainable ESA-FIFRA program.